SymmetricChaos/ClassicCrypto/README.md

 * Secondly classical cryptography includes any method of cryptography that is no longer considered to be secure in practice.
 This includes devices like the Enigma machine from World War II but also much more recent ciphers such as RC4 and DES.
 For the purpose of this project the era of classical cryptography is ended, somewhat arbitrarily, in 1950 following the publication of "A Mathematical Theory of Cryptography" by Claude Shannon.

 ## Codes vs Ciphers
-There is not a strict divide between what is meany by "codes" and "ciphers" in classical cryptography as most of it predates any formal study of cryptography.
+There is not a strict divide between what is meant by "codes" and "ciphers" in classical cryptography as most of it predates any formal study of cryptography.
 Indeed the terms are sometimes used interchangeably.
 For the purposes of this project a cipher must have a changable key which makes it easier for a person with the key to read the message than for a person without it.
 In contrast a code here will refer to only a change in the representation of the plaintext.
 Anyone familiar with the code can read anything encoded that way.

 ## Details
 All ciphers are functions of the form `cipherName(text,key,decode=False)` sometimes with additional keywords arguments.